 And finally, no trip to Koh Tao is complete without seeing the amazing ladies of Queen’s Cabaret perform!
 Not only are these “ladyboys” quite beautiful, but they are also incredibly talented.
 The costumes are elaborate, the dances are expertly coordinated, and the music is fun to sing along to.

-There is a performance every evening beginning at 10:30pm and the show lasts about an hour.
-Entrance is free but you’ll be required to buy a drink.
+There is a performance every evening beginning at 10:30 pm and the show lasts about an hour.
+The entrance is free but you’ll be required to buy a drink.
 Get there early for a front table – you won’t regret it!
 Be sure to bring some small baht to tip for photos at the end.

 It is undoubtedly the most entertaining experience you’ll have on Koh Tao Island – don’t miss it!

 We hope you have a great time checking out these amazing things to do on Koh Tao Island in Thailand!